Generalate and Motherhouse

 Durham, North Carolina

 The Franciscan Conventuals at the Duke Catholic Center invited the Franciscan Sisters of the Eucharist to collaborate in their mission at Duke University in 2018.
-The Sisters direct the faith formation program as well as retreats and pilgrimages.
+The Sisters direct the faith formation program.
 The Sisters and Friars carry out this ministry in the spirit of St. Francis and St. Clare.

 Vancouver, British Columbia